Clacton (constituency): History

-Anciently under the jurisdiction of the Bishop of Rochester in Essex and part of the Petre estates, the seat of Clacton was established for the 2010 general election following a review of parliamentary representation of Essex by the Boundary Commission for England.
+In ancient times the area was under the jurisdiction of the Bishop of Rochester in Essex.
+Part of the Petre estates, the seat of Clacton was established for the 2010 general election following a review of parliamentary representation of Essex by the Boundary Commission for England.
 It was formed out of the abolished Harwich constituency, excluding the town of Harwich itself and surrounding areas.

-The constituency's Member of Parliament until 3 May 2017, was Douglas Carswell, who had previously sat for the Harwich constituency since gaining that seat for the Conservatives in 2005.
+The constituency's Member of Parliament until 3 May 2017 was Douglas Carswell, who had previously sat for the Harwich constituency since gaining that seat for the Conservatives in 2005.

 On 28 August 2014, Carswell announced his defection to UKIP.
 Although not required to seek re-election following a change of party allegiance, Carswell triggered a by-election, held on 9 October 2014, in which he stood as the UKIP candidate and was elected as the party's first MP.
 The then UKIP leader Nigel Farage declared that the result in Clacton had "shaken up British politics".
 Carswell retained the seat for UKIP at the 2015 general election, seeing his majority cut by roughly three-quarters, with an 11% swing to the Conservatives.
 Carswell then became UKIP's sole MP in the House of Commons, as Mark Reckless, a fellow Conservative defector, lost his seat.

 On 25 March 2017, Carswell announced on his blog that he was quitting UKIP to sit as an independent MP, saying that "I switched to UKIP because I desperately wanted us to leave the EU.
 Now we can be certain that that is going to happen, I have decided that I will be leaving UKIP".